refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 ---

 :::info
-The DataProvider unit is optional for the tutorial and can be skipped to next unit [Adding CRUD Pages](/docs/tutorial/adding-crud-pages/antd/index) if desired.
+The data provider unit is optional for the tutorial and can be skipped to next unit [Adding CRUD Pages](/docs/tutorial/adding-crud-pages/antd/index) if desired.
 :::

 ## What is data provider?

-The dataProvider acts as a data layer for your app that makes the HTTP requests and encapsulates how the data is retrieved. **refine** consumes these methods via data hooks.
+The data provider acts as a data layer for your app that makes the HTTP requests and encapsulates how the data is retrieved. **refine** consumes these methods via data hooks.

 The data provider concept comes into play whenever your refine app needs to communicate with an external API.
 Thanks to refine's `dataProvider` object property, all API requests are processed through this object.

-refine comes with different data providers out of the box, but the one we’re interested in and will be using in this tutorial is the refine-simple-rest data provider, a data provider for communicating with RESTful APIs.

 :::tip
-Browse the [list of supported providers](#supported-data-providers) to select an open source package for your API.
+You can review the[list of supported providers](#supported-data-providers) to find the one that is compatible with your API.
-You can also check the details to [create your own data provider](/docs/tutorial/understanding-dataprovider/create-dataprovider/) here.
+We'll also give more details about data providers in [create your own data provider](/docs/tutorial/understanding-dataprovider/create-dataprovider/) section.
 :::

 Data providers can communicate with `REST`, `GraphQL`, `RPC` and `SOAP` based APIs as they work with adapter system infrastructure.